japhero/ObsidianMain/Areas/school/Math/OLD_Archive/Long division.md

-## Solving integrals with long devision
+## Solving integrals with long division
 - do it until the degree of the numerator is less than the degree of the denominator.
 - when the numerator is >= the denominator